Investing in Diamonds

 When people think of diamonds, this is usually what they mean.
 They see a finished product that is used as a component in jewelry.
 Customers have been told for decades that diamonds are an investment and, for the most part, this has simply not been true.
 There have been difficulties with both buying and selling.
 Properly evaluating an investment can only be done after it’s been sold and all the related fees have been paid.
 This means that all of the initial costs must be considered including purchase prices, taxes, shipping, appraisals, setting, and financing along with all of the selling costs like advertising, commissions, packaging, recertification, fraud, shipping and the like.
 There are also holding costs like insurance and security that need to be considered.
 Most consumers find that they make out rather badly when they finally do the accounting (if they ever do the accounting).
 All of this notwithstanding, there seems to be no shortage of sellers who are anxious to convince you that diamonds are a good place to stash your nest egg.
 I humbly disagree.
 Diamonds can be an investment in your relationship, they can be an heirloom for your family, they can be a status symbol or they can just be fun.
 These are all fine reasons to buy one but don’t go in with the illusion that you will ever see your money again.

-It’s well know that diamonds are plentiful in Africa; they can be sold for a fortune in America and Europe; and that this traffic is dominated by an evil empire called DeBeers Consolidated Mines.
-Well known or not, this is flatly false.
-Diamond mining is hard damn work involving lots of people and expensive machinery.
+It’s well known that diamonds are plentiful in Africa; they can be sold for a fortune in America and Europe; and that this traffic is dominated by an evil empire called DeBeers Consolidated Mines.
+Well-known or not, this is flatly false.
+Diamond mining is hard damn work involving lots of people, expensive machinery, and business plans that are decades long.
 It requires a large investment and an extremely long-term vision for return on that investment.
 DeBeers is, indeed, the largest diamond mining company in the world but they have lots of competitors both large and small.
-The large ones, like DeBeers and BHP-Billiton, are public companies and their records are public.
-The records are pretty clear.
+The large ones, like DeBeers and BHP-Billiton, are public companies and their records are readily available.
+Those records are pretty clear.
 Big money goes in and the profits are tiny.
 Some years are better than others.
 Competition is fierce and the difficulties are numerous.
 There are traders in every country from Russia to Peru who will help you to buy rough diamonds and import them yourself into the country of your choice without the need to go through the big companies.
 At home, presumably, you can have them cut into polished diamonds and resell them for big profits on your local market.
 If you’ve got a market- like you own a jewelry store- this sometimes works out but otherwise forget it.
 Even then it’s a mixed bag and not for the faint of heart.
-Rough diamonds is a rough business beset with criminals and thieves.
+Rough diamonds are a rough business beset with criminals and thieves.
 If you lost your life, you would not be the first and if you lost your money you wouldn’t even be unusual.

 This is what jewelers call the cutting industry.
 These are the companies who convert rough diamonds into polished stones.
 It’s a very labor-intensive process that involves some pretty exotic skills and unusual equipment.
 Increasingly it’s being done in low-wage countries with very high-tech tools.
 They’re making some money here, but not much.
 Learning to cut yourself is not a very good proposition because you have to compete with everyone else who will do it cheaper and you will have problems with buying rough and with selling polished stones.
 It makes a pretty good hobby if you’ve got a bunch of time and money to burn, but don’t expect much in the way of return.
 For manufacturers to make it, they need to buy stones from low-cost providers and sell them quickly after completion in order to keep inventory costs down.
 Buying right is key and this means big money.
 As with the mining business, there are a few opportunities here.
 It’s best if you are a high-level government official in a very low wage country and you have a large bank account in a country with a stable currency.
 You need the money to buy the rough since the mining companies don’t extend credit and you are planning on hammering them so hard on the price that they won’t be willing to give the slightest additional concession.
 You need to be highly placed in the government so that you don’t get cheated out of your product at the end, since the low-wage countries tend to be the ones with the most corrupt officials.
 If it isn’t you, you can bet that you’ll be in the sights of whoever it is.